mateo-a/HelpMePay/README.md

 # HelpMePay
 ## An app to get your dream and help others get theirs.

-HelpMePay is a crowlending application that helps rappi wokers
+HelpMePay is a crowlending application that helps rappi workers get a loan to get assets that help them provide a better service as rappitenderos.

+## Hierarchy

+The main source code for the frontend lives in the lib folder. every file in general hadles a different screen or view with their states.
+The backend code is hosted in a separate repository at <https://github.com/mateo-a/HelpMePay_bck>

 ## How to use: